America’s “Sudden Catastrophe”

 Third, for over 150 years, Americans shared a common and virtually universal moral framework.
 As political sociologist Alexis de Tocqueville observed of America in the 1830s: “Christianity, therefore, reigns without obstacle, by universal consent; the consequence is, as I have before observed, that every principle of the moral world is fixed and determinate” (1835, 1:304-305, emp. added).
 Since World War II, Americans have steadily relaxed the moral sensibilities that once governed society, providing citizens with certainty and stability in their daily behavioral choices.
 The rigid parameters that once gave society cohesion, defining what is right or wrong, moral or immoral, have all but evaporated.
-From abortion and embryonic stem-cell research to same-sex relations, clear cut moral distinctions have become blurred in the minds of many people.
+From abortion and embryonic stem-cell research to same-sex relations and gender-confusion, clear cut moral distinctions have become blurred in the minds of many people.
 Yes, Americans are trifling with the injunctions of morality.

 Fourth, liberal politicians and activist judges are running amok throughout the country.
-Foolish, ungodly decisions have been perpetrated on the public—from the removal of Ten Commandment monuments from public places and the banning of prayers in city council and school board meetings, to the redefinition of marriage and accommodation of easy divorce.
+Foolish, ungodly decisions have been perpetrated on the public—from the removal of Ten Commandment monuments from public places and the banning of prayers in city council and school board meetings, to the redefinition of marriage and gender, and accommodation of easy divorce.
 Even Supreme Court justices are looking to foreign courts to guide their judicial decisions and thwart the intentions of the Framers.
 Their reinterpretation of the Constitution that results in the expulsion of God from the public square constitutes an illicit tampering with the foundations of the nation.
 Yes, Americans are recklessly destroying the political constitution that holds us together.

 In view of these most unfortunate circumstances, consider the words from a speech delivered on February 23, 1852 by second generation American, Daniel Webster, who offered the following chilling prophecy: